 Dr. James has worked at two institutions of higher learning and has spoken at numerous high school and college graduations.
 His travels include Zimbabwe, Africa; London, England; Hawaii; Nassau, Bahamas; Paris, France; South Korea; Frankfurt, Germany; Egypt and the Holy Land.

 His writings have been published in the United Methodist Interpreter, the Black College Magazine, and Develop Inter-Cultural Competence How to Lead Cross-Racial and Cross-Cultural Churches.
 His first published book is entitled Guess Who’s Coming to Church: The Cross-Racial, Cross-Cultural Experience.

 His wife of thirty-six years is Mrs. Linda Gail Wilson-James, a thirty-eight year retired State of Florida worker.
-They are the parents of two young adults and have one grandson.
+They are the parents of two young adults and have two grandchildren.